 Guide To Essential Oils

 Finding the right essential oil is the basis to your new aromatherapy routine, which will do wonders to improve your health in a 100% natural way.
-You have no doubt had encounters with essential oils so they are much more closer to you than you think!
-For example, when you are peeling an orange, the orange peel has such a high concentrate of essential oils that it actually squirts our filling the air with its citrus aroma.
-These oils help plants survive the environment, and some have extremely high anti infection, antiseptic and anti viral properties that we can benefit from.
+There's no doubt that you've had encounters with essential oils so they are much more closer to you than you think!
+For example, when you are peeling an orange, the orange peel has such a high concentration of essential oils that it actually squirts out, filling the air with its citrus aroma.
+These oils help plants survive the environment, and some have extremely high anti-infection, antiseptic and anti-viral properties that we can benefit from.
 But, with more than 90 essential oils on the market to choose from, how to find the right one for each case?
 You also may be asking yourself: are there any essential oils near me?
 Let us help you understand essential oils with this 1001 Remedies guide:

 This essential oil comes from the leaves of the tea tree and has been used for many centuries to help skin problems by the Australian aborigines.
 It can be used as an antiseptic for bacterial and viral ailments, and as an ointment to heal wounds.
 It has immunity boosting properties used against fatigue.
 It is also very popularly used as an acne treatment and for other skin imperfections.
 If you’re looking for a natural teeth whitening, tea tree oil is the best among natural remedies for dental hygiene!

 When deep dry skin shows up and you find nothing to soothe that itching sensation, cinnamon oil can be the answer.
 It has a profound calming effect on the skin, and facilitates blood circulation and can relieve headaches.
 When you have bronchitis, cold or the flu, try cinnamon oil as it can help improve breathing, something it feels we take for granted when our noses aren’t blocked.
 Another added benefit of using it, especially when sick is that cinnamon oil also kills 99.99% of germs!